 Green Meetings in Detroit

-In 2017, Detroit hosted the Sustainable Brands conference at Cobo Center.
+In 2017, Detroit hosted the Sustainable Brands conference at TCF Center.
 Sustainable Brands is the largest community of global business leaders dedicated to brand value creation through sustainability-led innovation.
 The group decided that Detroit was the perfect location to launch their global initiative, Redefining the Good Life, which is a push for businesses to position themselves for success while addressing changing societal needs.
 With all of Detroit’s businesses focused on sustainability and helping the community, it’s no question why they launched this initiative in The D.

 Contact a member of our sales team today to learn how you can make your conference or meeting in Detroit more sustainable.